Skip to Main Content

 Paraphrasing

-The list of penalties for plagiarism highlights ‘close paraphrasing’ where your words are too close to the source material, which can be a grey area.
+The list of penalties for plagiarism in the Academic Integrity Policy highlights ‘close paraphrasing’ where your words are too close to the source material, which can be a grey area.
 You can avoid ‘close paraphrasing’ by not paraphrasing directly from the text:

 1. read the source